 Hiking in France can mean very different things to different people.
-Some wish to escape to somewhere peaceful and see some of the French countryside via short daily strolls of around 6 miles/10 kilometres.
-Alternatively, others may seek more challenging full-day hiking that pushing them to the limit.
+Some wish to escape to the remote French countryside and enjoy challenging full-day hiking that pushes them to the limit.
+Others seek short daily strolls of around 6 miles/10 kilometres in more inhabited areas.

-Hiking is the best way to see France.
-However, it is essential to establish what kind of walking tour you want at the very beginning in order to avoid disappointment.
+It is essential to establish what kind of walking tour you want at the very beginning in order to avoid disappointment.
 As a responsible hiking tour operator, The Enlightened Traveller has established very high standards and expects to meet them.
 We also set out to exceed your expectations, not just satisfy them.
 However, we are unable to look into your mind and learn about you unless you share your interests with us.
-If your hiking tour is unsuitable for you, for whatever reasons, both you and us will be unhappy.
+If your hiking tour is unsuitable for you, for whatever reasons, both of us will be unhappy.
 And whatever we do to try to compensate for your inappropriate choice, ultimately it will be a palliative, not a cure.
 So, please do your research, ask questions and seek our advice before you make your tour choice.

 2. Challenge or Holiday/Vacation?

 - How strenuous do you want the walking to be?